WastelandHeroes/wastelandheroes.github.io/_posts/2015-03-03-Outcome-19:-Crazy-Intermission-at-the-Carnaval.md

 layout: post
 categories:
 - outcome
+title: "Outcome 19: Crazy intermission at the carnaval"
 ---

 They are invited for dinner by Biswax.
 At dinner there are some merchants with